-We are a commercial stage medical device company that is commercializing a proprietary biomedical signal processing technology platform to extract information from physiologic signals.
-Our initial emphasis is on providing intracardiac signal information to electrophysiologists during electrophysiology ("EP") studies and cardiac catheter ablation procedures for atrial fibrillation ("AF") and ventricular tachycardia ("VT").
+We are a medical technology company commercializing a proprietary biomedical signal processing platform designed to improve signal fidelity and uncover the full range of electrocardiogram ("ECG") and intra-cardiac signals.
+Our initial emphasis is on providing intracardiac signal information to electrophysiologists during electrophysiology ("EP") studies and cardiac catheter ablation procedures.
 Cardiac catheter ablation is a procedure that involves delivery of energy through the tip of a catheter that scars or destroys heart tissue in order to correct heart rhythm disturbances.
 In August 2018, we received 510(k) clearance from the U.S. Food and Drug Administration (the "FDA") to market our PURE (Precise Uninterrupted Real-time evaluation of Electrograms) EP System.

-The PURE EPTM System is a proprietary signal acquisition and processing technology.
-The device is a computerized system intended for acquiring, digitizing, amplifying, filtering, measuring and calculating, displaying, recording and storing of electrocardiographic and intracardiac signals for patients undergoing EP procedures in an EP laboratory under the supervision of licensed healthcare practitioners who are responsible for interpreting the data.
+PURE EPTM is a proprietary signal acquisition and processing technology.
+Our device is a computerized system intended for acquiring, digitizing, amplifying, filtering, measuring and calculating, displaying, recording, and storing of electrocardiographic and intracardiac signals for patients undergoing EP procedures in an EP laboratory under the supervision of licensed healthcare practitioners who are responsible for interpreting the data.
 The device aims to minimize noise and artifacts from cardiac recordings and acquire high-fidelity cardiac signals.
-Improving fidelity of acquired cardiac signals may potentially increase the diagnostic value of these signals, thereby possibly improving accuracy and efficiency of the EP studies and related procedures.
+Improving fidelity of acquired cardiac signals may potentially increase the diagnostic value of these signals, thereby possibly improving the accuracy and efficiency of the EP studies and related procedures.

-Our initial focus is on improving intracardiac signal acquisition and enhancing diagnostic information for catheter ablation procedures for complex and potentially life-threatening arrhythmias like AF, the most common cardiac arrhythmia, and VT, an arrhythmia evidenced by a fast heart rhythm originating from the lower chambers of the heart.
+Our initial focus is on improving intracardiac signal acquisition and enhancing diagnostic information for catheter ablation procedures for complex arrhythmias-like ventricular tachycardia ("VT"), a potentially life-threatening arrhythmia, and atrial fibrillation ("AF"), the most common cardiac arrhythmia associated with a fivefold risk of stroke.